Ajaykumar066/Backend-Project-/Readme.md

 ## Fully functional Backend Project

-That Project have almost every thing covered for backend devlopeds.that much more complex to devlop functionalytica
+That Project have almost every thing covered for backend devlopeds.that much more complex to devlop functionalites.